 Angeles National Forest, CA · Vanished Jun 22, 2025 · Age 60 · NASA JPL Director of Materials Processing · Declared dead four days after disappearance · No body found · Confirmed professional link to McCasland through USAF advanced materials program.

-Anthony Chavez and Steven Garcia have been missing for over nine months and six months respectively.
-Neither case has received a significant documented development since disappearance.
-Los Alamos police confirmed early on that there are no signs of foul play in the Chavez case, and exhaustive searches of known locations and local trails have returned nothing.
+Anthony Chavez and Steven Garcia have been missing for over fourteen months and ten months respectively.
+Chavez's case saw its first significant documented development in over a year when the police report became public in July 2026; Garcia's has seen none since disappearance.
+Los Alamos police confirmed early on that there are no signs of foul play in the Chavez case, and exhaustive searches of known locations and local trails returned nothing.
 Garcia left his home in Albuquerque carrying only a handgun.
 Both cases remain open.

 What Changed After Congress Moved